qboy21/discord-ai/README.md

 # Goal
 - Provide a simply way for token holders to interact and receive responses for the token registration and redemption process

+# Result
+- AI agent delivers tailored responses in an easy accessible and efficient manner